panel-attack/panel-attack/readme_characters.md

 	x5 plays "chain_echo",
 	x6+ plays "chain2_echo"
 Due to backwards compatibility reason the classic system remains as the default.
-If you wish to use classic style chain sounds, you can use the per_chain system and name the classic system's "chain" as "chain2", "chain2" as "chain4", "chain_echo" as "chain5" and "chain2_echo" as "chain6".
+If you wish to use classic style chain sounds, you can use the per_chain system.
+Simply rename the classic system's "chain" as "chain2", "chain2" as "chain4", "chain_echo" as "chain5" and "chain2_echo" as "chain6".

 ##### per_chain